-Our current budget for our 30% ownership interest in Vogtle Units No. 3 and No. 4 is \$7.5 billion, which includes capital costs, allowance for funds used during construction, our allocation of the project-level contingency and a separate Oglethorpe-level contingency and is based on the Georgia Public Service Commission approved in-service dates of November 2021 and November 2022, respectively.
-As of September 30, 2020, our total investment in the additional Vogtle units was approximately \$5.7 billion.
-We and some of our members have implemented various rate management programs to lessen the impact on rates when Vogtle Units No. 3 and No. 4 reach commercial operation.
+Our current budget for our 30% ownership interest in Vogtle Units No. 3 and No. 4 is \$7.5 billion, which includes capital costs, allowance for funds used during construction, our allocation of the project-level contingency and a separate Oglethorpe-level contingency.
+As of March 31, 2021, our total investment in the additional Vogtle units was approximately \$6.3 billion.
+We and some of our members have implemented various rate management programs to lessen the impact on rates when Vogtle Units